php-fig/fig-standards/proposed/phpdoc.md

 purpose.
 It is RECOMMENDED for Summaries to span a single line or at most two, but not more than that.

-A Summary MUST end with either
+A Summary MUST end with two sequential line breaks, unless it is the only content in the PHPDoc.

-* a full stop (.) followed by a line break
-* or two sequential line breaks.

 If a Description is provided, then it MUST be preceded by a Summary.
 Otherwise the Description will be considered the Summary, until the end of the Summary